Freaky/fast_find/README.md

     Finder = FastFind::Finder.new
     Finder.find(dir) { .. }

-You can call `Finder#shutdown` to close the work pool.
-For the time being this cannot be reversed - you need to make a new `FastFind::Finder`.
+You can call `Finder#shutdown` to close the work pool if you're done with the instance for the time being.
+Ensure no other calls to its `#find` are in flight beforehand.
+The pool is restarted the next time `#find` is called.

 Use the `concurrency` named argument to change the number of worker threads: